 Family based green card applications are a broad category of green cards.
 This article is part of our series on green cards.
 In organizing our discussion, we can split it into two components, the immediate relatives of US citizens, and family preference immigration.
 If you need information on a family-based green card, please keep on reading.
 If you know you need help now, please contact us.

 Immediate relatives of US citizens are parents, children, and spouses.
 Most of the immediate relative immigration is adults filing for their spouses.
+With so many people getting a greencard through marriage, we have a separate guide for them.
 Some people who have become citizens are also filing for their parents.
 Likewise, some children born here upon reaching the age of 21 are able to petition for their parents.
 The key aspect of immediate relative immigration is that you do not have to ever wait for an immigrant visa.

 These categories, parents, children and spouses are generously construed by the USCIS.
 For example the child category includes stepchildren if the parent step child relationship was formed prior to the child turning 18 years old.
 The child category also includes adopted children.
 The child must have been adopted prior to his or her 16th birthday, and the child must have live with the adoptive parents for two years prior to filing the immigrant visa petition.

 In the spouse category, the law provides that spouses that were battered or subject to extreme cruelty may file petitions independently of their US citizen or lawful permanent resident spouse.
 These special immigrant visa petitions also extend to children.

 The spouse category also includes widows and widowers.
 The surviving spouse of a US citizen who was married for at least two years may petition within two years of the spouse’s death so long as they’re not remarried and were not legally separated from the spouse at the time of death.
 The US citizen spouse need not have been a US citizen for the entire two year period so long as the US citizen spouse had that status at death.